 - Cutting, drying and styling hair

 - Receiving payment for services and managing appointments

 - Ensuring tools and work areas are cleaned and sanitized

-According to the BLS, hairdressers, hairstylists and cosmetologists must be creative and exhibit strong customer service, communication and time-management skills.
+The BLS also states that hairdressers, hairstylists and cosmetologists should be creative and exhibit strong customer service, communication and time-management skills.
 The technical aspects of the field, on the other hand, are mastered in cosmetologist schools.

 How to become a hairdresser, hairstylist or cosmetologist

 Anyone who has ever had a bad haircut or skin treatment can appreciate how important it is for hairdressers, hairstylists and cosmetologists to know their craft and for state regulators see that they do.
 According to the BLS, all states require these professionals to attend cosmetologist programs and to be licensed.
 Some full-time programs may last about nine months and sometimes -- but not always -- result in an associate degree.
 Those who want to open their own salons may benefit from additional courses in business or marketing.